 Supramolecular Chemistry literally means “chemistry beyond the molecule” or alternatively it may be described as “the chemistry of the intermolecular bond, covering the structures and functions of the entities formed by the association of two or more chemical species“.1

-Supramolecular chemistry therefore relies on the use of non-covalent interactions (including, but not limited to, electrostatic interactions, hydrogen bonding, pi-pi stacking and halogen bonding).
+Supramolecular chemistry therefore relies on the use of non-covalent interactions, such as electrostatic interactions, hydrogen bonding and pi-pi stacking.

 As a discipline, supramolecular chemistry may be divided into two: (a) Host-Guest Recognition where a receptor (host) forms a complex with a substrate (guest) and (b) Self-Assembly which involves the association of multiple components to construct some higher structure.